Marta M. Mobley, CA

-Marta Mobley loves stories.
-Over the last twenty years, she has worked as a writer, story editor, and producer on over 65 independent film and television projects, a dozen literary projects, including writing 5 books, developing and producing 40 films, 4 reality series and 2 drama series for HBO, Lifetime, FX Channel, AMC, Showtime, The Hallmark Channel, and TV Land.
-Marta most recently wrote a media advocate memoir and two children’s middle grade books, in addition to teaching a successful “How To Write Your Memoir” class in Los Angeles.
-She attended The London School of Journalism and Stanford University Writer’s Studio.
+Marta loves stories.
+Over the last twenty years, she has worked as a writer, story editor, and producer on over 65 independent film and television projects and a dozen literary projects, including writing five books.
+She has also developed and produced 40 films, four reality series, and two drama series for HBO, Lifetime, FX Channel, AMC, Showtime, The Hallmark Channel, and TV Land.
+Marta most recently wrote a media advocate memoir and two children’s middle-grade books in addition to teaching a successful “How To Write Your Memoir” class in Los Angeles.
+She attended The London School of Journalism and Stanford University’s Writer’s Studio.

 As a Story Terrace writer, Marta interviews customers and turns their life stories into books.
 Get to know her better by reading her autobiographical anecdote below.

 People say you can’t take it with you, but I believe you can bestow your most prized possessions with all the loved ones you leave behind.

 I thought about these words each time I was faced with sorting through a family member’s belongings after they passed away.
 First it happened in my twenties when I organized my mother’s beloved genealogy work, then one year after when I packed up my father’s well-worn work tools.
 Then a decade later when I sold my twin brother’s vast DVD collection, and shortly thereafter when I divided my sister’s cherished artwork and supplies amongst her closest friends.
 And finally when I donated my oldest sister’s treasured book collection to our local library.

 Memories flooded my mind of the blessed life I shared with my beloved ones and a commotion of emotions pulsed through my heart.
 I smiled, then cried, and also laughed as I reflected over the many stories we had created and experienced together.
 And each day I continue living here on Earth without them, their life stories are all that truly matter to me.